flenniken/utf8tests/readme.md

 ## Reference Decoder

-I ported Bjoern Hoehrmann's decoder to Nim and that is the reference code in the unicodes.nim file in this project.
+I ported Bjoern Hoehrmann's decoder to Nim for a reference implementation.
+You can find it in the unicodes.nim file.

 * [Bjoern Hoehrmann Decoder](http://bjoern.hoehrmann.de/utf-8/decoder/dfa/)